-The university defines a writing-intensive (W) course as one in which students write at least 20 pages of finished writing over multiple assignments, usually 3 or 4 papers of varying length; instructors respond to students’ work in written comments or in conference, or both; and students have at least one opportunity to receive their instructor’s response on a draft and then revise before submitting the revised version for a grade.
+The university defines a writing-intensive (W) course as one in which students write at least 20 pages of finished writing over multiple assignments, usually three or four papers of varying length; instructors respond to students’ work in written comments or in conference, or both; and students have at least one opportunity to receive their instructor’s response on a draft and then revise before submitting the revised version for a grade.
 In other words, a writing-intensive course does more than assign writing; it guides students’ practice in writing and makes writing an integral part of the course.

-• Finished writing.
-“Finished writing” describes papers written outside of class and submitted for a grade.
+Finished writing: “Finished writing” describes papers written outside of class and submitted for a grade.
 Ungraded pre-draft writing assignments or drafts, in-class writing, journals, and exams do not fulfill this criterion.

-Instructors respond to students’ work in written comments or in conference, or both.
-The teaching and learning of writing requires that instructors respond to students’ writing, providing an explanation of both strengths and weaknesses.
-This responding to students’ writing can take the form of notes written on papers or posted on a course web site, of in-person discussions in conference, or of some combination of these.
+Instructors respond to students’ work in written comments or in conference, or both: The teaching and learning of writing requires that instructors respond to students’ writing, providing an explanation of both strengths and weaknesses.
+This responding to students’ writing can take the form of notes written on papers or posted on a course website, of in-person discussions in conference, or of some combination of these.

-• At least one opportunity to revise.
-The opportunity to receive the instructor’s response on a draft and then revise is a key criterion of a writing-intensive course.
+At least one opportunity to revise: The opportunity to receive the instructor’s response on a draft and then revise is a key criterion of a writing-intensive course.
 The instructor’s response to a student’s draft and the student’s revision of the draft, in response, comprise the dialogue of writing instruction.
 A strong writing-intensive course will offer more than one opportunity to engage in this indispensable dialogue.

 Fulfilling the “W” Requirement

 Whatever your major, you should think strategically about your writing requirement.
 You might, for instance, plan to begin your undergraduate career with a writing-intensive course that introduces you to academic writing and then plan, as a senior, to take an upper-level W course in your major or, if that’s not possible, in a related field of interest.
 In between those two markers, the path you set for yourself will be determined in large part by your major.
-If you major in English, History, or Philosophy, for instance, you will have many opportunities for W courses as a regular part of your course work.
-If you major in Biology, Chemistry, or Mathematics, you will have to seek out writing-intensive courses.
+If you major in English, history, or philosophy, for instance, you will have many opportunities for W courses as a regular part of your course work.
+If you major in biology, chemistry, or mathematics, you will have to seek out writing-intensive courses.
 Here, too, you should be strategic, whether selecting W courses to fulfill other distribution requirements, to serve your own interests, or to advance your post-graduation ambitions—or all of these.

 If you expect to receive writing-intensive credit for a course, you must make sure that the course is designated with a (W) in the course catalog and on ISIS.
 To find a listing of all W courses each semester, you can log in to ISIS and, under the Registration menu, click on “Search for Classes/Registration.”
-Select the “Advanced Search” option, identify the “Academic Period” (semester) you want to search (for instance, Spring 2014), and then at the bottom of the screen, check the box for “Writing Intensive Only” (it says “AS/EN Undergraduates Only”).
+Select the “Advanced Search” option, identify the “Academic Period” you want to search (e.g., Spring 2016), and then at the bottom of the screen, check the box for “Writing Intensive Only” (it says “AS/EN Undergraduates Only”).
 Finally, click on the “Search” button, and a list of all W courses will appear.
 You may also narrow your search by specifying a particular department.

 Transferring “W” Credit

-Students who transfer to Johns Hopkins from another college or university, and Hopkins students who study abroad, may transfer writing-intensive course credit for a maximum of two courses, under these conditions:
+Students who transfer to Johns Hopkins from another college or university, and Hopkins students who study abroad, may transfer writing-intensive credit for a maximum of two courses, under these conditions:

-2. Students must have taken the course(s) during the regular academic year, either fall or spring semester.
+- Students must have taken the course(s) during the regular academic year, either fall or spring semester.
 The university does not transfer W credit for summer courses taken at other schools.

-3. Students must have earned a B or higher in the course(s).
+- Students must have earned a B or higher in the course(s).

-Please note that courses taken while you were still in secondary school do not count as transfer courses.
+Please note that courses taken while you were in secondary school do not count as transfer courses.
 Johns Hopkins does not accept “advanced placement” for writing-intensive courses.

-Present an official transcript for the course to Academic Advising.
+- Present an official transcript for the course to Academic Advising.